-If you have ever played ranked League of Legends before you’ll know how frustrating a losing streak can be.
-It starts with just 2 or 3 losses and then the downwards spiral continues until you eventually end up with something that looks like this:
+If you've ever played ranked League of Legends before then you’ll know how frustrating a losing streak can be.
+It starts with just 2 or 3 losses and then the downward spiral continues until you eventually end up with something that looks like this:

 Being on tilt can be described by the tilt definition which, according to Wikipedia, is: